 Good progress continues to be made on the transformation of the Queen Elizabeth Olympic park.
-All eight of the retained park venues, including the five sporting venues, now have operators in place, to manage each of the facilities as the park reopens to the public between now and spring 2014.
+All eight of the park venues, including the five sporting venues, now have operators in place, to manage each of the facilities as the park reopens to the public between now and 2014.

 Major Sports Events

 The UK has had an excellent summer of sport.
 Major events supported by the UK Sport Gold series include: